 Table of Contents

 Red, pulsing skin dotted with bright veins is the hallmark of rosacea.
 But this condition can do more than just redden your skin.
-It can also add a rosy tinge to your eyes, and sometimes, that eye redness is the first sign of rosacea you'll see.
-(Learn more)
+It can also add a rosy tinge to your eyes, and sometimes, that eye redness is the first sign of rosacea you will see.

 But rosacea can also touch the inside of your eye, especially if it's left untreated for an extended period.
 For some people, eye drops are a crucial part of recovery.
-(Learn more) Lifestyle changes may also help to keep symptoms under control.
-(Learn more)
+Lifestyle changes may also help to keep symptoms under control.

 What Is Rosacea?